 - A. If a student encounters an emergency during the first semester of the Program: - i) The student must meet with their faculty advisor, the Academic Coordinator, and either the Program Director or an Associate Director to determine the best course of action. - ii) The student must submit to the Program Director: - a.
 A brief written statement outlining the reason for the withdrawal and the plan to address it during the intervening time before returning to the Program, - b.
 A letter of support from their faculty advisor, and - c.
-In the event that the withdrawal is medical in nature, the University Medical Withdrawal approval. - B. Any student who will need to miss greater than seven consecutive days in the didactic year, or fourteen consecutive days in the clinical year, must: - i) Meet with the Didactic Year Triad or Clinical Year Team to: - a.
+In the event that the withdrawal is medical in nature, the University Medical Withdrawal approval. - B. If a student encounters an emergency during any other semester of the Program resulting in the need to miss greater than seven consecutive days in the didactic year, or fourteen consecutive days in the clinical year, must: - i) Meet with the Didactic Year Triad or Clinical Year Team to: - a.
 Determine the best course of action, - b.
 Develop an action plan to address the absence, and - c.
-The student must submit a brief written statement outlining the reason for the absence and plan discussed. - ii) The Program Director must approve all action plans. - C. Any student requesting a withdrawal from the PAS Program must follow the University Withdrawal Policy for the applicable withdrawal type requested.
-The University Withdrawal Policy may be found in the Graduate Catalog on the Idaho State website at http://coursecat.isu.edu/graduate/.
+The student must submit a brief written statement outlining the reason for the absence and plan discussed, and - d.
+In the event that the withdrawal is medical in nature, the University Medical Withdrawal approval. - ii) The Program Director must approve all action plans.

-- D. If applicable, once the above have transpired, the Program Director will issue an Official Withdrawal Letter to the student outlining any Program requirements that must be met in order for the student to return to the Program. - E. Any student returning from a voluntary or medical withdrawal must follow the University Policy, any Medical Withdrawal requirements stipulated in the Medical Withdrawal approval, and any Program requirements outlined in the Program Director's Official Withdrawal Letter. - F. TEMPLATE Program Director's Official Withdrawal Letter [DATE]
+- C. Any student requesting a withdrawal from the PAS Program must follow the University Withdrawal Policy for the applicable withdrawal type requested.
+The University Withdrawal Policy may be found in the Graduate Catalog on the Idaho State website at http://coursecat.isu.edu/graduate/. - D. If applicable, once the above have transpired, the Program Director will issue an Official Withdrawal Letter to the student outlining any Program requirements that must be met in order for the student to return to the Program. - E. Any student returning from a voluntary or medical withdrawal must follow the University Policy, any Medical Withdrawal requirements stipulated in the Medical Withdrawal approval, and any Program requirements outlined in the Program Director's Official Withdrawal Letter. - F. TEMPLATE Program Director's Official Withdrawal Letter [DATE]